 Participant Milestone Incentive Rationale Party Responsible Participant completes application process with RTW Nurse Navigator. \$50 is issued following enrollment.
 Application process/meeting will take up to hours; compensation for time, effort, and travel.
-Medical System Review the Activity Prescriptions with the RTW Nurse Navigator \$50 is issued following a review of the Activity Prescription Meeting with the RTW Nurse Navigator and Workforce Coordinator to develop the RETAINWORKS Employment Medical System Workforce services will record the RETAINWORKS Employment Plan \$25 is issued after the plan is signed by participant Plan.
-The incentive for time and completion of online forms.
-Workforce Center Enter and successfully complete 50 % of authorized workforce services training as outlined in the RETAINWORKS Employment Plan \$100 is issued after appropriate notes are entered in KANSAS WORKS Communication with the Employment Coordinator will take up to 2 hours, compensation for time.
+Medical System Review the Activity Prescriptions with the RTW Nurse Navigator \$50 is issued following a review of the Activity Prescription RETAINWORKS Employment Plan (IEP).
+The incentive for time and completion of online Medical System Workforce services will record the RETAINWORKS Employment Plan (IEP) \$25 is issued after the plan is signed by participant Workforce Center Enter and successfully complete 50 % of authorized workforce services training as outlined in the RETAINWORKS Employment Plan \$100 is issued after appropriate notes are entered in KANSASWORKS Communication with the Employment Coordinator will take up to 2 hours, compensation for time.
 Workforce Center Successfully complete training and earned a recognized credential. \$100 is issued after training completion is documented.
 Communication with the Employment Coordinator will take up to 2 hours; compensation for time.
 Workforce Center